 HONOR YOUR FEELINGS

 Anxiety, loneliness, boredom, and anger are emotions we all experience throughout our day-to-day lives.
 Each has its own trigger, and each has its own appeasement.
 Food won’t fix any of these feelings.
 Find ways to nurture, comfort, and resolve your issues without using food.
-Sure, food may offer a fleeting comfort, maybe distract you from the pain or even numb you into a food coma, but food won’t solve the problem.
+Sure, food may offer a fleeting comfort, maybe distract you from the pain, or even numb you into a food coma, but food won’t solve the problem.
 If anything, eating emotionally will make you feel more disconnected.
 It’s important to honor your feelings, whatever they may be, and reach out to loved ones when you need support.
-This will help you get clear and connect you to your heart space once more so you can make conscious decisions.
+This will help you get clear and connect you to your heart space once more, so you can make conscious decisions.

 LISTEN TO YOUR GUT

 We all get “gut feelings” about what is right & wrong.
-Our bodies intuit what it is we need to maintain balance and internal equanimity.
-Tune into those messages coming from your gut or your body’s reaction to foods.
+Our bodies intuit what it is we need in order to maintain balance and internal equanimity.
+Tune into those messages coming from your gut or your body’s reactions to foods.
 Generally, your body will speak to you with an internal, yet resounding yes or no. It’s your job to listen.
 Honor your body and acknowledge the signals it sends you.
 This sets the stage for re-building trust with yourself and your decisions.

 UTILIZE ANCIENT WISDOM

 Chinese Medicine, Ayurveda, and Macrobiotic principles teach us that we contain all the elements of the earth, and, that in order to create inner harmony, each element must be represented in our meals.
 Create balanced dishes using bitter, sweet, salty, sour, and pungent foods & watch as your cravings dissipate pre & post-meal.